cs1302uga/cs1302-gallery/README.md

   ```
   $ make run
   ```
+  Using `make run` will automatically add the `-Dprism.order=sw` when running `mvn exec:java`.

   Your main application class should be `cs1302.gallery.GalleryApp`.
   The driver class should be `cs1302.gallery.GalleryDriver`.
+  Any additional `.java` files in your project are expected to fulfill all non-functional and absolute requirements, even if the main parts of the project do not use them.
+You may assume graders will compile your source code in an order that satisfies compilation dependencies.
+  You should remove any `.java` files that you do not need before submission.

 * **Development Environment:** This project must be implemented in Java 8, and it *must compile and run* correctly on Nike using the specific version of Java 8 that is setup according to the instructions provided by your instructor.
 For Spring 2019, these instructions were posted on Piazza [@29](https://piazza.com/class/jpupoaxnvvs497?cid=29).

-  If you decide to introduce additional `.java` files into your project, then they are expected to fulfill all non-functional and absolute requirements, even if the main parts of the project do not use them.
-You may assume graders will compile your source code in an order that satisfies compilation dependencies.
-You should remove any `.java` files that you do not need before submission.

 * **No FXML or use of Scene Builder:** FXML and SceneBuilder are advanced tools that are not currently covered in this course.
 Use of